KennyHacrt/Predictive-Maintenance-for-Industrial-Equipment-/README.md

 Additional Details:
 Simulate or deploy physical sensors, stream data to a cloud database, and apply machine learning techniques for anomaly detection.
 Short-term alerts can be generated if live readings exceed thresholds, while long-term analysis refines maintenance schedules.

+REMINDER!!!!!!!!!!
+BEFORE USING THE CODES, PlEASE CHANGE THE THINGSPEAK CHANNEL WIRTE API and READ API